glouppe/info8006-introduction-to-ai/lecture4.md

         - A state is a black box.
 - Instead, if states have *a factored representation*, then the structure of states can be exploited to improve the *efficiency of the search*.
 - **Constraint satisfaction problem** algorithms *take advantage of this structure* and use *general-purpose* heuristics to solve complex problems.
+    - CSPs are specialized to a family of search sub-problems.
 - Main idea: eliminate large portions of the search space all at once, by identifying combinations of variable/value that violate constraints.

 ---